How to apply

 A complete application includes:

-2. A completed Humanities PhD Committtee Form: Use our online form to enter information about your Major field and two Minor fields, and the applicant's prospective advisory committee members.
-This will generate a PDF form for your committee members to sign; you can also add confirmation emails to that PDF.
-When it is signed, ppload this PDF.
+- A completed Humanities PhD Committtee Form: Use our online form to enter information about your Major field and two Minor fields, and the applicant's prospective advisory committee members.
+This will generate a PDF form that your committee members can sign off on by emails that you combine into one PDF and upload in the appliction system.

 * A brief overview of the existing body of scholarly work (and artistic practices in the case of research-creation) relevant to the proposed doctoral project, foregrounding the ways in which the applicant’s project will be informed by and make an original contribution to these areas;